 1. Gardening boosts your mood

-While reading is known as a great stress-reliever, the gardeners reported substantially better moods than their book-bound counterparts.
-This really wasn’t surprising, as the volunteers who were ordered to garden showed significantly lower levels of cortisol in their bodies.
+While reading is a great stress reliever, the gardeners reported substantially better moods than their book-bound counterparts.
+This wasn’t surprising, as the volunteers who were ordered to garden showed significantly lower cortisol levels in their bodies.

-There are plenty of other studies that show spending just 15 minutes with mother nature can have the same effects.
+Many other studies show that spending just 15 minutes with Mother Nature can have the same effects.

 You are a product of nature.
 All people are.
-So it only makes sense that your mind and emotions are happier when you spend some time out in nature every day.
+So, it only makes sense that your mind and emotions are happier when you spend time in nature daily.
 Even if you aren’t actively gardening and you just spend time outdoors sitting in a comfortable chair and admiring your rock garden, flower garden, or herb garden, you get the same depression-defeating, stress-relieving, mood-boosting results (and you get those good feelings quickly).

 2. Environmental benefits of gardening?

 My husband and I both garden because we love it.
 We are well aware that we are improving our lives in lots of ways, but we mainly do it because it makes us feel good and we like growing things.
-We both hate the fact that the ecological and environmental health of our world is often ignored and sometimes intentionally put at risk by corporate farms simply to make a quick buck.
+We both hate that corporate farms often ignore and sometimes intentionally put the ecological and environmental health of our world at risk simply to make a quick buck.

 Our love affair with gardening means I am quick to want to share this super gratifying hobby with others.
 It is a wonderful added benefit that your garden (however humble or grandiose it may be) is helping the environment.

-When you grow food in your backyard or somewhere nearby your home, you reduce food transportation costs.
+When you grow food in your backyard or somewhere near your home, you reduce food transportation costs.
 This also minimizes water runoff and the negative impacts large food manufacturing companies have on the environment.
-Plants absorb carbon dioxide from the air, and this means less harmful CO2 for you and your loved ones to breathe.
+Plants absorb carbon dioxide from the air, which means less harmful CO2 for you and your loved ones to breathe.

 While the plants in your garden are sucking in as much carbon dioxide as they can, they are simultaneously breathing out oxygen!
-This means your backyard garden is making you healthier by providing more of the life-giving oxygen required by every cell in your body.
+This means your backyard garden makes you healthier by providing more life-giving oxygen required by every cell in your body.

 Any time you grow a garden that produces food, you reduce the overall level of pollution in the world.
-Instead of driving your pollution-producing vehicle to the store to buy groceries, you just walk into your backyard.
+You just walk into your backyard instead of driving your pollution-producing vehicle to the store to buy groceries.
 This limits the amount of food you have to get from global food manufacturers that could care less about adopting sustainable, clean gardening and farming practices.

-You also help the planet you live on when you garden because you are using little or no pesticides and chemicals to grow your food.
-This single benefit of gardening makes Mother Earth happier and healthier, and also improves your mental and physical health.
+When you garden, you also help the planet you live on because you use little or no pesticides and chemicals to grow your food.
+This single benefit of gardening makes Mother Earth happier and healthier and also improves your mental and physical health.

 3. Physical health benefits of gardening

 In case you haven’t noticed, I love gardening.
-I built this website because my love of nature is such that I want to share it with the world.
+I built this website because I love nature and want to share it with the world.
 I have seen gardening positively change my life in so many ways, and I know you can enjoy the same positive rewards that can truly help so many areas of your life.

-Whether you are someone who thinks about your physical well-being regularly or not, I am betting you would rather be living and breathing than the alternative!
-Fortunately, the versatile nature of gardening means there are so many physical health benefits you receive.
+Whether you regularly think about your physical well-being or not, I am betting you would rather be living and breathing than the alternative!
+Fortunately, the versatile nature of gardening means you receive many physical health benefits.

 We talked earlier about how gardening helps regulate your hormones so that you feel more positive than negative emotions.
-It does the same thing chemically with the many processes which determine your physical health.
-When you expose your skin to the sun for just 15 minutes, your body turns that exposure into an entire day’s supply of vitamin D. Vitamin D is necessary for you to properly absorb calcium so you grow and maintain healthy bones.
+It does the same thing chemically with the many processes that determine your physical health.
+When you expose your skin to the sun for just 15 minutes, your body turns that exposure into an entire day’s supply of vitamin D. Vitamin D is necessary for you to absorb calcium so you grow and maintain healthy bones properly.

 The physical benefits of gardening include more muscle growth and stronger muscles, reduced blood pressure levels if you have high blood pressure, a healthier heart rate, and better skin and hair.